WORKING TOGETHER TO PROTECT OUR INVESTMENT

 The freeholder cannot refuse to sell the freehold to us after an agreement has been reached in relation to the valuation.

-The outgoing Conservative government passed a Leasehold and Freehold Bill which is likely to come into force during 2025 or 2026.
+The outgoing Conservative government passed a Leasehold and Freehold Bill.
 This Bill means that we are no longer liable for the Freeholder's costs if we undertake a lease extension or collectively enfranchise, which will save us all a considerable sum.
+However we are potentially going to have to wait months or years to see this come into force and we do not have a timetable for this.

 Although there was talk of a ground rent cap at £250 (which would solve our issue), this ultimately didn't materialise.

 The new Labour government has announced a new draft Leasehold Reform Bill.
 Draft legislation takes at least a year to get through parliament and won't necessarily immediately come into force.
-It is not currently clear if Labour will introduce a ground rent cap.
+It is not currently clear if Labour will introduce a ground rent cap but this seems highly unlikely as freeholders are taking legal action against the government to stop this from happening.

 We recommend that all leaseholders sign up to email updates so that we can keep you updated as the Bill progresses and share what any changes mean for us.